Our planning law solicitors accept clients in every part

 Our planning solicitors include lawyers with a background in local government, usually with in-house planning experience, as well as having a business background.
 We always make sure our fees are comparable with any good planning law specialist.

 We act for all types of client, from blue chip companies, to small owner run businesses.
 We operate nationally and we have planning solicitors in Birmingham, Leeds, Manchester, Salford and London’s Fleet Street.
+Our prices start from £1,400 plus VAT.

 Our Planning solicitors can advise on all types of planning related issues.
 We offer fixed price legal advice for Planning Application Section 106 Agreements, Planning Appeals and High Court Challenges.